bbq2100/swe/lectures/2/README.md

 - Extra security must be added so that the data does not get spoofed in between the transmission.
 - The main problem can be server down.
 When the server is down, the client loses its connection and will not access the data.

+### Usage
+- Online applications such as email, document sharing and banking.

 ### Boss-Worker

+This pattern consists of two parties; boss and workers.
+The boss component distributes the work among identical workers components, and computes a final result from the results which the workers return.

+#### Usage
+- In database replication, the master database is regarded as the authoritative source, and the slave databases are synchronized to it.
+- Peripherals connected to a bus in a computer system (master and slave drives).

 ![img](https://miro.medium.com/max/524/1*t3afE6XumWMXhUGtgzVZQA.png)